 Skilled reading involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words (fluency).
-Work at Brockwell Infant school underpins much of the early development of learning to read and we aim to build on this by further developing these skills and providing opportunities for those children who need extra support to catch up with de-coding and fluency.
-Comprehension skills are developed through high quality discussions and reading a wide range of stories, poems and non-fiction.
-By providing stimulating, relevant and high quality resources, we aim to broaden pupils' knowledge of the world and themselves and extend their vocabulary.
+Work at Brockwell Infant school underpins much of the early development of learning to read, and we aim to build on this by further developing these skills and providing opportunities for those children who may need extra support to catch up with phonic de-coding and fluency.
+Comprehension skills are developed through high quality discussion and reading a wide range of stories, poems and non-fiction.
+By providing stimulating, relevant and high-quality resources, we aim to broaden pupils' knowledge of the world and themselves, and extend their vocabulary.

 Our aim is to foster a love of reading.
 Our reading scheme is colour banded and dovetails with the scheme at the infant school.
 It is regularly audited to ensure that books are relevant, smart and sufficiently varied.
 Our scheme consists of books from both published reading schemes and other high quality literature.
-Every two years a reading consultant visits and advises with purchasing.
-Pupils select from the structured scheme throughout their time with us but are invited to read other books either from home our library as they become more confident.
+Pupils select from the structured scheme throughout their time with us but are invited to read other books, from either home or our library, as they become more confident.
 Books with a focus on phonics are available for those pupils who require a phonics boost as they enter Key Stage 2.

-Our school library is a vibrant space and run by members of the school staff, two experienced volunteers and a group of librarians/reading ambassadors.
+Our school library is a vibrant space run by members of the school staff, experienced volunteers and a group of librarians/reading ambassadors.
 We have a large selection of fiction which is categorised by genre.
-The nonfiction section is catalogued using the Dewey system, and all children attend sessions on accessing non-fiction which is run by one of our volunteer librarians.
-New books are purchased regularly, with the content of the Brockwell curriculum in mind.
+The nonfiction section is catalogued using the Dewey system and many of the books are linked to our learning challenge questions.
 The library space is open every day to change reading books, sit and become absorbed in a book, or to research and work quietly.
-Our volunteers work in the library on Monday, Thursday and Friday afternoons, and all classes have the opportunity to exchange books under their guidance.
+Year 3 and 4 have timetabled sessions to change books under the guidance of teaching staff; year 5 and 6 visit independently.

-Reading is a subject that is explicitly taught every day.
+Reading is taught explicitly every day and is embedded across the curriculum.
 The school has invested in a variety of resources, including an online resource with eBooks called Wordsmith.
-Providing high quality literature is a top priority, and the books that we read, feed into many other areas of the curriculum.
+Providing high-quality literature is a top priority, and the books that we read, feed into many other areas of the curriculum.
 We aim to host author visits at least once a year.
 Books are woven into our daily English lessons, and class novels (with one copy between two pupils) are read in directed whole class reading sessions.
 Fluency and comprehension are developed through individual, group and whole class practice.
-The strategies are based around the acronym VIPERS - vocabulary, inference, prediction, explanation, retrieval and sequencing or summarising.
-Pupils can record their thoughts in reading journals and collect examples of new vocabulary.
+The strategies are based around the acronym VIPERS - vocabulary, infer, predict, explain, retrieve and sequence or summarise.
+Pupils record their thoughts, practise skills and collect examples of new vocabulary.
 All pupils have the opportunity to read independently at school and are encouraged to practise at home, recording entries in a personal reading diary or on the school learning platform.
 These diaries are monitored and celebrated weekly.